kubevirt/user-guide/docs/virtual_machines/interfaces_and_networks.md

-The following example defines a network which uses the [ovs-cni plugin](https://github.com/kubevirt/ovs-cni), which will connect the VMI to Open vSwitch’s bridge `br1` and VLAN 100.
+The following example defines a network which uses the [ovs-cni plugin](https://github.com/kubevirt/ovs-cni), which will connect the VMI to Open vSwitch's bridge `br1` and VLAN 100.
 Other CNI plugins such as ptp, bridge, macvlan or Flannel might be used as well.
 For their installation and usage refer to the respective project documentation.